 A glimpse of our world in 500+ Community Collections

-This month, we have reached (and have grown past) the 500 Community Collection milestone, with 591 collections from 162 contributors.
-For over two years, this initiative has allowed JSTOR to partner with universities, museums, and other institutions around the world to expand the reach of their special collections.
-These rare primary source materials, covering nearly every discipline, content type, and topic, are openly available to the millions of researchers who begin their research on JSTOR.
+This month we have reached (and have grown past) the 500 Community Collection milestone, with 591 collections from 162 contributors.
+Through this initiative, JSTOR has partnered with universities, museums, and other institutions around the world to expand the reach of their special collections.
+These rare primary source materials cover nearly every discipline, content type, and topic, and are openly accessible to the millions of scholars who begin their research on JSTOR.

-To celebrate and encapsulate the range of content included in the Community Collections, we’re showcasing collections that represent the global reach of this initiative, in origin of contributions and areas of the world featured.
-We’ve rounded up highlights including, design portfolios, exploratory photographs, fine art, postcards, posters, and prints, and textile collections.
+To encapsulate the range of content included in the Open Community Collections, we’re showcasing collections that represent the global reach of this initiative, in the origin of contributions and areas of the world featured.
+We’ve rounded up highlights including design portfolios, exploratory photographs, fine art, postcards, posters, prints, and textile collections.